Home Loan Interest Rates Australia

 | Parental (Family) Guarantee | ~0–5% cash | Usually waived | Where family can secure a portion | We size guarantees tightly to limit family risk. |

-| Cash savings only | 10–20% + costs | Varies | Those without guarantees/schemes | Under 20% often triggers LMI unless on a guarantee program. |
+| Cash savings only | 10–20% + costs | Varies | Those without guarantees or schemes | Under 20% often triggers LMI unless on a guarantee program. |

-| Gifted funds | Varies | Varies | One-off family support | Needs bank evidence and a gift letter (not a loan). |
+| Gifted funds | Varies | Varies | One-off family support | Needs bank evidence and a gift letter confirming it is not a repayable loan. |

 FHSS — save in super